 never use apps to boost your following.

-develop a real, organic fanbase all on your own.
+develop a real, organic fanbase all on your own (seriously).

-management services will reach out to you; consider your options.
+management services will reach out to you; ask yourself if you trust them.

 you will get easily discouraged at some point.

 perform at any local show available and don’t be afraid of the stage.

 listen to genres you’d never imagine yourself listening to.